smithlabcode/methbase/README.md

 - 0.9: Minimum bisulfite conversion rate.
 - 1.0: Minimum average coverage across the genome.
 - 0.7: Minimum fraction of CpG sites covered.

+# Methylome features

+Moving forward, not all methylomes will have each kind of "feature" available through the track hub.
+The criteria are below (in progress).
+If you want something and you can't find it, possibly those features did not meet criteria.
+Please contact me to ask and I can check if they might have barely failed to meet the criteria and I might be able to adjust or provide them to you directly.

+## Hypomethylated regions (HMRs)

+These are identified with the `hmr` command in `dnmtools`, which is very similar to the tool I wrote for the Molaro (2011) paper.
+For MethBase, the analysis workflows attempt to identify HMRs in every high-quality methylome from a vertebrate species.
+This clearly won't make sense in all cases.
+In the most extreme example, cells with DNA methylation erased should not be understood in terms of "valleys" of low methylation.
+The approach I plan to implement will be to exclude HMRs when they seem to be driven by a different biological feature.
+This means identifying methylomes that are outliers.
+So far it seems like most methylomes with HMRs corresponding to promoters and enhancers have the following characteristics (which have been evident for the past 10 years):

+- Human: between 25K and 110K HMRs, with mean size between 750 bp and 4K bp.
+- Mouse: between 20K and 100K HMRs, with mean size between 750 bp and 3K bp.

+Eventually I plan to incorporate a sequential identification of PMDs and HMRs so that methylomes with PMDs can still have HMRs accurately identified.
+This will require revisiting some a fraction of the methylomes to re-run HMR identification.